internetarchive/dweb-mirror/README.md

 * `cd dweb-mirror && ./mirrorHttp.js &` # starts the HTTP server
   * the startup is a little slow but you'll see some debugging when its live.
 * `open http://localhost:4244` will open the UI in the browser and it should see the Archive UI.
-* open [http://localhost:4244/arc/archive.org/details/prelinger?transport=HTTP&mirror=localhost:4244] to see the test crawl if you didn't change
+* open [http://localhost:4244/arc/archive.org/details/prelinger?transport=HTTP&mirror=localhost:4244] to see the test crawl if you did not change
 If you don’t get a Archive UI then look at the server log (in console) to see for any “FAILING” log lines which indicate a problem

 Expect to see errors in the Browser log for